Volunteers & Interns

 - Letter of Recommendation

 The internship coordinator will set up an interview by phone or in person with qualified candidates.
 Potential interns must have completed their core Therapeutic Recreation courses with a minimum of a 3.0 grade-point average in those courses.
-Qualified candidates must also meet all other eligibility requirements to sit for certification with NCTRS.
+Qualified candidates must also meet all other eligibility requirements to sit for certification with NCTRC.

 The internship coordinator will notify the selected students at least 8 weeks prior to the start date of the internship.
 Prior to the actual start date, all contracts must be completed and signed by all parties.
 Additionally, the student must provide evidence of the following: